ark-aces/aces-listener-bitcoin/README.md

 ## Example Usage

 Consumers register their Http callback endpoint by posting to the `subscriptions` endpoint.
-Immediately following successful a subscription the encoded listener will send all new Bitcoin transactions to the registered callback URL.
+Immediately following successful a subscription the listener will send all new Bitcoin transactions to the registered callback URL.